clouedoc/AutoSQLi/README.md

 Finally, AutoSQLi will exploit the website using sqlmap, and give the choice to do whatever he wants !

+## Tor

+Also, AutoSQLi should work using Tor by default.
+So it should check for tor availiability on startup.

 ## FAQ
 ### Cool :)